YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars.md

 nav_order: 1
 ---

 By trying to answer the vast question "what is a star?", we will apply most of the things we have learn in our physics class in an exciting context.
+We will hence discover one of the multiple reasons why astrophysics is so exciting : it involves many different branches of physics!

 # Stars: formation and structure